chinapedia/wikipedia.abstract.en/Page/Samuel_Morse.md

 The Supreme Court did not accept all of Morse's claims.
 The _O'Reilly v.
 Morse_ case has become widely known among patent lawyers because the Supreme Court explicitly denied Morse's claim 8[18] for any and all use of the electromagnetic force for purposes of transmitting intelligible signals to any distance.[19]

-TelRelays.gif The Supreme Court sustained, however, Morse's claim to such telecommunication when effectuated by means of Morse's inventive "repeater" apparatus.
+The Supreme Court sustained, however, Morse's claim to such telecommunication when effectuated by means of Morse's inventive "repeater" apparatus.
 This was an electrical circuit in which a cascade of many sets comprising a relay and a battery were connected in series, so that when each relay closed, it closed a circuit to cause the next battery to power the succeeding relay, as suggested in the accompanying figure.
 This caused Morse's signal to pass along the cascade without degrading into noise as its amplitude decreased with the distance traveled.
 (Each time the amplitude of the signal approaches the noise level, the repeater [in effect, a nonlinear amplifier] boosts the signal amplitude well above the noise level.)
 This use of "repeaters" permitted a message to be sent to great distances, which was previously not feasible. upright=1.1 The Supreme Court thus held that Morse could properly claim a patent monopoly on the system or process of transmitting signals at any distance by means of the repeater circuitry indicated above, but he could not properly claim a monopoly over any and all uses of electromagnetic force to transmit signals.
 The apparatus limitation in the former type of claim limited the patent monopoly to what Morse taught and gave the world.
 The lack of that limitation in the latter type of claim (i.e., claim 8) both gave Morse more than was commensurate with what he had contributed to society and discouraged the inventive efforts of others who might come up with different and/or better ways to send signals at a distance using the electromagnetic force.[20]

 The problem that Morse faced (the deterioration of the signal with distance)[21] and how he solved it is discussed in more detail in the article _O'Reilly v.
 Morse_.
 In summary, the solution, as the Supreme Court stated, was the repeater apparatus described in the preceding paragraphs.